10 Best Apps To Learn German In 2023 [For All Learning Styles]

-Thanks to the internet and technology progression, you can find over 30 language learning apps for learning German online.
+Thanks to the internet and technology progression, you can find hundreds of language learning apps for learning German online.
 In this article, we have selected the best app to learn German, for all different learning styles, that go beyond Duolingo and Rosetta Stone.

 Every person learns differently.
 Some people learn by reading or writing, others by listening and speaking.
 When it comes to learning a foreign language, most people can read and understand a lot more than they can write or speak.
 That is the main difference between mastering a language passively or actively.